promod/promod4/readme.txt

 server_setup.txt
 server.cfg

+LIVE V2.13:

+- Implemented MOTD (message of the day), can be set via dvar "scr_motd"
+- Various fixes and improvements to the shoutcaster UI
+- Fixed problems with loading preserved classes
+- Invalid gametypes on custom maps will no longer cause server to crash
+- Added possibility to set scores with promod_mode (more info in promod modes section)
+- Removed flinching animation when player get shoot
+- Removed ability to shoot during strat time
+- Improved custom maps compability
+- Player is immune to flashbangs in ready up and start mode flying
+- Main menu changes (not much)
+- Serverside performance improvements
+- Knife round fixes, weapon abuse eliminated
+- Fixed ready-up messages
+- Other various UI tweaks and improvements

 LIVE V2.12:

 - Protection against clientside executable modification
-- Fixed knife-round to always remove the weapons and ammo, all other damage than from the knife is disabled as a extra measure
+- Fixed knife-round to always remove the weapons and ammo, all other damage than from the knife is disabled as an extra measure
 - Record-menu will no longer appear twice in knife-rounds
 - Fixed choosing team menu on custom maps
 - Various fixes which improve server performance